-Dog Custody is a thing, and we’d love to help.
+Dog Custody or Pet Custody is a thing, and we’d love to help.

-disclaimer: We’re not here to judge.
+trigger warning: We’re not here to judge.
 This is not that kind of internet.
-If you’re not a dog person and it offends you that our team at Foxtrot would use our time, talents and energy to address issues of Dog Custody, we sincerely apologize and hope you believe that that wasn’t our intent.
+If you’re not a dog person or pet person and it offends you that our team at Foxtrot would use our time, talents and energy to address issues of Dog Custody, we sincerely apologize and hope you believe that that wasn’t our intent.
 We’re not here for what’s important to us; we’re here for what’s important to our clients.
 If that’s a fur child as opposed to a human one, so be it.
 That said…dogs are important to us.
 We LOVE dogs.

 Technically speaking, according to statutes and case law, dogs are personal property.
 Ugh.
 Whatever.
 Moving on…